 Ah, young romance!
-The springtime of life, when our fullest fancies first turn to thoughts of love (to paraphrase Alfred, Lord Tennyson).
-September 18 is National First Love Day, and we welcome the holiday with open arms — much like we welcomed our first boyfriend or girlfriend.
+The springtime of life, when our fullest fancies first turn to thoughts of love (to paraphrase the Victorian age poet Alfred, Lord Tennyson).
+September 18 is National First Love Day and we welcome the holiday with open arms — much like we welcomed our first boyfriend or girlfriend.

 National First Love Day - History